Strongly Secure Privacy Amplification Cannot Be Obtained by Encoder of Slepian-Wolf Code: Variational Distance Criterion

-The combination of Pinsker's inequality and Corollary \ref{corollary:variational-distance} imply the following corollary, which states that the keys obtained by the encoders of any (good) Slepian-Wolf codes do not satisfy the divergence criterion, although we have shown stronger result in Section \ref{main-results-2}.
-The following corollary only suggests that Eve might know a few bits about the long key, which is not a serious problem in practice.
-On the other hand, the stronger result suggests that Eve's knowledge about the key grows infinitely as the length of the key goes to infinite, which is a serious problem in practice. \begin{corollary} For any sequence of Slepian-Wolf codes $\{ \Phi_n = (\phi_n, \psi_n) \}$ such that $\lim_{n \to \infty} \varepsilon(\Phi_n) = 0$, we have
+The combination of Pinsker's inequality and Corollary \ref{corollary:variational-distance} implies the following corollary, which states that the keys obtained by the encoders of any (good) Slepian-Wolf codes do not satisfy the divergence criterion, although we have shown stronger result (Theorem \ref{theorem-divergence-bound}) in Section \ref{main-results-2}.